iancoleman/bip39/readme.md

 Open the file in a browser by double clicking it.

+This can be compiled from source using the command `python compile.py`

 ## Usage

 Enter your BIP39 phrase into the 'BIP39 Phrase' field, or press